SUSE-Technical-Marketing/harvester-terraform/README.md

 - In harvester_images.tf file we define the images we want to donwload in Harvester.

-- In network.tf it is defined a vlan net without any network parameters, you can also use one of the nets present in Harvester replacing the variable in the vms.tf for "namespace/network-name" and deleting or comenting the content in this file"
+- In network.tf it is defined a vlan net without any network parameters, you can also use one of the nets present in Harvester replacing the variable in the vms.tf for "namespace/network-name" and deleting or comenting the content in this file".
+For this vlan definition to work configure your network parameters on it.

 - In vms.tf we provide the definition of a VM that we want to have present in harvester.